danilw/danilw.github.io/blog/Vulkan-PCIE-band-vs-OGL/README.md

 Video played in Chrome that use OpenGL as WebGL render.\
 `chrome.exe --use-angle=gl`\
-*because Vulkan WebGL Chrome render is more than 10x slower compare to OpenGL, and 4k video lags in Vulkan in Chrome, look below where I watlk about Vulkan WebGL*
+*because Vulkan WebGL Chrome render is more than 10x slower compare to OpenGL, and 4k video lags in Vulkan in Chrome, look below where I talk about Vulkan WebGL*

 **Screenshot with TX: 400MiB**
 ![OGL_chrome_youtbe_tx](OGL_chrome_youtbe_tx.jpg)